 Implement a key-recovery attack for 31⁄2-round AES (i.e. four rounds, with the last one omitting the MixColumn), using the square distinguisher.
-The steps to do so are the following.

-- Q. 1 Implement the partial decryption by 1/2 round of one state byte, given one byte of the key. - Q. 2 Implement the entire attack, and test it on randomly generated keys (e.g. obtained from /dev/urandom).
+- Q.1 Implement the entire attack, and test it on randomly generated keys (e.g. obtained from /dev/urandom).
 That is, query your reduced AES on a Λ -set and iteratively find each byte of the last round key.
 This can simply be done by guessing the value for each key byte separately and discarding wrong guesses by partially decrypting and checking the 3-round distinguisher.
-However, don't forget to: - + Filter out false positives (if any) by using a few additional Λ -sets. - + Invert the key expansion to recover the original master key. - Q. 3 Check that changing the representation of \mathbb{F}{2^8} as in (Exercice 1, Q. 1) leads to a different cipher, but that the attack still works.
+However, don't forget to: - Filter out false positives (if any) by using a few additional Λ -sets. - Invert the key expansion to recover the original master key. - Q.2 Check that changing the representation of \mathbb{F}{2^8} as in (Exercice 1, Q.1) leads to a different cipher, but that the attack still works.
 Check the same when changing the S-box used in SubBytes and/or the MDS matrix used in MixColumn.

 Note: The 3-round distinguisher shown in this exercice can be used in a key-recovery attack up to 6 rounds of AES-128, still exploiting the same kind of process (see Ferguson & al. (2000) for the original attack and Todo & Aoki (2014) for an alternative using FFT techniques).
-The complexity of this 6-round attack is about 2^{32} chosen plaintexts and 2^{50} encryptions, which is expensive but manageable in practice.
+The cost of this 6-round attack is about 2^{32} chosen plaintexts and 2^{50} encryptions, which is expensive but manageable in practice.